PikuleBorough of Janów Lubelski, Janów District, Lubelskie Voivodship

-On the 8th of September 2015, a local vision of a place precisely indicated by a witness was carried out (GPS: N50°40.997’E022°19.350′).
-This place is a forest hideout and a mass grave.
-A witness claimed that human remains had been discovered in the past in this place.
+On the 8th of September 2015, a site location of a spot indicated by a witness was carried out (GPS: N50°40.997’E022°19.350′).
+The place is a forest hideout and a mass grave at the same time.
+A witness claimed that human remains had been found in the past in this place.

 The LIDAR survey indicates the hill on which the collapsed hideout and mass grave are located.

 The aerial photography query for this area wasn’t ordered.